Lab 11: GPU programming

 sin.(a) |> sum

-Based on the size of the problem and intricacy of the computation we may be achieve both incredible speedups as well as slowdowns.
+Based on the size of the problem and intricacy of the computation we may achieve both incredible speedups as well as slowdowns.

 All four above mentioned pacakages have (almost) the same interfaces, which offer the following user facing functionalities